 Does your art gallery count on a revenue boost from holiday sales?
 In that case, you should be implementing your seasonal marketing strategy to catch the eyes of collectors, both new and old, by late September or early October.
 In this article, let’s explore how to create an art gallery holiday social media strategy for this critical shopping season.

 With a possible recession and rising inflation, it is predicted that shoppers will start early to beat the usual price increases beginning in November.
 While your prices don’t fluctuate seasonally, your buyers are in the right mindset.

 Start with a Plan

-While sales are the primary goal, engagement with your followers is also crucial.
-The holidays present an opportunity to share the holiday spirit from your gallery staff and artists.
+While sales are often the primary goal, engagement with your followers is also crucial.
+The holidays present an opportunity to share with your followers the holiday spirit from your gallery staff and artists.
 Your followers will be turned off and less likely to engage by an all sales, all the time message.
 Diversity is important to success, as always, but particularly during the holidays.

-Some key elements in your art gallery’s social media marketing plan include:
+Some key elements in your content calendar include: